-Most of the conflicts, bitterness and resentment comes in our personal interactions from the fact that we desperately want others to empathize with us while we fail to look at why they never can.
+Most of the conflicts, bitterness, and resentment come in our personal interactions from the fact that we desperately want others to empathize with us while we fail to look at why they never can.

 Also, ask yourself, can you always stand in other people’s shoes?

-Just take this for granted that most of them will be too self-absorbed to be able to truly and completely empathise with you.
+Just take this for granted that most of them will be too self-absorbed to be able to truly and completely empathize with you.

 This brings me to the second point.

 2. Stop expecting others to agree with you.